 All students must abide by the Core Regulations for the use of IT.
 It explains what we expect of a student to keep University computing services secure.
 Students breaking these Regulations may face disciplinary action.
 Students must follow the Email Use Policy and the Social Media Guidelines for Students.

 Intellectual Property relates to the outputs of creative endeavour in literary, artistic, industrial and scientific fields that are new, innovative and capable of protection.
 We explain our arrangements relating to students in the Intellectual Property Policy.

 When you apply to us and register with us, we use the personal information you gave us.
 We explain how we do this in the Data Protection Information for Students.
-We explain where we may pass personal information to third parties.
+We set out where we may pass personal information to third parties.

 We use the information we hold to process your registration, keep in touch with you and provide services and facilities.
-It is important it is correct.
+It is essential it is correct.
 You need to keep your personal information up to date.
 You can do this by telling us of any changes or errors.
-You must notify us promptly if you change your name, the country you are resident, or your contact details.
+You must notify us promptly if you change your name, the country you are resident in, or your contact details.

 On the student portal, we explain how you may change your personal information.
 Before updating our records, we may ask you to provide evidence of the change.

 Christ Church Students’ Union is a Charity.
-It is independent of the University.
+It is independent of the University and provides support and representation across all our campuses.
 Students run it for the benefit of all student members.
-It provides support and representation across all our campuses.

 We will pass certain personal information to the Christ Church Students’ Union.
 We do this under a data transfer agreement.
 The reason is to enable you to use the Students’ Union’s facilities and services.
 You can ask us not to pass the information to the Students’ Union by emailing i-zone (i- firstname.lastname@example.org).